 *Named after the first U.S. casualty near the camp, an army major.

-**Some GIs in Vietnam claimed that incoming mortars didn’t shrill — but that was not my experience — you don’t hear them until they splat on impact.
+**Some GIs in Vietnam claimed that certain types of incoming mortars didn’t shrill — but that was not my experience.
 Everyone was required, once the mortar alert was sounded, to rush into the bunkers.
-Some just slept through these warnings, rhetorical asking: “What are you going to do, send me to Vietnam?”
+Some just slept through these warnings, rhetorically asking: “What are you going to do, send me to Vietnam?”